-Course Canceled HACU 149 DOCUMENTARY FILM/VIDEO: HISTORIES AND THEORIES
+Course Canceled HACU 149 DOCUMENTARY FILM/VIDEO: HISTORIES AND THEORIES Sherry Millner

-Sherry Millner
+New Course HACU 161 PLACE, CULTURE, AND THE IMAGINATION Eva Rueschmann

-New Course HACU 161 PLACE, CULTURE, AND THE IMAGINATION Eva Rueschmann explore symbolic representations of place and home, including domestic and public spaces, rural and urban areas, landscapes and politically contested geographies.
-While our primary texts will be drawn from literature and film, we will also read in the areas of cultural geography, cultural studies of place, art history, literary and mapping and cartography in order to sharpen our skills in thinking symbolically and critically about place as an important Course Canceled shaper of cultural identities.
-Topics might VIDEO II: THE DOCUMENTARY include the politically charged landscape of Ireland in fiction and film, American regionalism, representations of Australian vistas by white settlers and aboriginal artists, wilderness in Canadian fiction, the barrio in Chicana literature, images of polyglot/globalized metropoles such as Hong Kong or London, and the impact of colonialism and postcolonialism on "small HACU 220 places" such as Antigua.
+How do we locate our identities in HACU 206 relation to specific places?
+What role does place play in the writerly and readerly imagination?
+Do men and women experience, relate to and create spaces differently?
+How are landscapes marked by complicated histories?
+These are some of the central questions that we will address in this interdisciplinary course that seeks to explore symbolic representations of place and home, including domestic and public spaces, rural and urban areas, landscapes and politically contested geographies.
+While our primary texts will be drawn from literature and film, we will also read in the areas of cultural geography, cultural studies of place, art history, literary and mapping and cartography in order to sharpen our skills in thinking symbolically TBA and critically about place as an important shaper of cultural identities.
+Topics might HACU 211 include the politically charged landscape of Ireland in fiction and film, American regionalism, representations of Australian vistas by white settlers and aboriginal artists, wilderness in Canadian fiction, the barrio in Chicana literature, images of polyglot/globalized metropoles such as Hong Kong or London, and the impact of colonialism and postcolonialism on "small places" such as Antigua.